gusanagy/Loss_battle/README.md

-# Loss_battle
+# Underwater loss comparative for underwater image enhancement
-A loss benchmark for underwater image enhancement in many different architectures
+A loss benchmark for underwater image enhancement in many different architectures.

+## Objective

+## Datasets

+## Weights

+## Test the results